 Purchasing compliance certificates

-A licensed plumbing practitioner may authorise another person to purchase compliance certificates on their behalf by completing and submitting the third party authorisation form.
+Licensed practitioners may also authorise another person to purchase compliance certificates on their behalf.
+To grant this authority, licensed practitioners should complete and submit a third-party authorisation form.

 Transfer a compliance certificate